CodecoolGlobal/pizza-order-prototype-javascript-SebestyenBenedek/README.md

 Navigate to the root directory of the project.

-Then build the Docker container using:
+Then build the Docker container using (Replace <image name> with your desired name):

     docker build -t <image name> .